VictorNalu/alx-higher_level_programming-1/0x0B-python-input_output/README.md

 # Python - Input/Output

-In this project, I practiced file handling in Python.
-I used the builtin `with`, `open`, and `read` functions with the `json` module to read and write files and serialize and deserialize objects with JSON.
+In this project, I practised file handling in Python.
+I used the builtin `with`, `open`, and `read` functions with the `JSON` module to read and write files and serialize and deserialize objects with JSON.

 ## Function Prototypes :floppy_disk: